Program Details

 PhD in Biological Ecology, UC Davis, 1991

 Chris is a conservation scientist who has conducted field studies and led natural history expeditions in Asia for over twenty years.
 His main academic focus is the ecology and geodynamics of mountain environments.
 He is also interested in the marine world, environmental control of species richness and strategies for habitat conservation.
 He lives in Chiang Mai, Thailand, and teaches part of the year at Payap University.
 Chris has been teaching with Wildlands Studies since 1990 and has taught in China, India and Southeast Asia.
-He currently leads our Thailand and Nepal programs.
+He currently leads our Nepal program.